+12. Acknowledges that due to the sanitary emergency it has not been possible to hold an intersessional round table on possible steps to be taken to enhance the participation of indigenous peoples’ representatives and institutions in meetings of the Human Rights Council on issues affecting them as mandated in resolution A/HRC/42/19,

-12. Also decides to hold an intersessional round table on possible steps to be taken to enhance the participation of indigenous peoples’ representatives and institutions in meetings of the Human Rights Council on issues affecting them, to allow for the broadest participation of Member States and indigenous peoples, with the full and effective participation of indigenous peoples’ representatives and institutions from the seven indigenous sociocultural regions represented at the thirteenth session of the Expert Mechanism;
+12 bis.
+Decides to hold an intersessional round table, on possible steps to be taken to enhance the participation of indigenous peoples’ representatives, including indigenous women, and institutions in meetings of the Human Rights Council on issues affecting them to allow for the broadest participation of Member States and indigenous peoples, with the full and effective participation of indigenous peoples’ representatives and institutions from the seven indigenous sociocultural regions represented at the session of the Expert Mechanism to be held in 2021;

-13. Requests the President of the Human Rights Council or a representative thereof to participate as co-chair of the intersessional round table, calls upon the indigenous peoples participating to nominate a co-chair for the round table, and requests the co-chairs and the Office of the High Commissioner to prepare a summary report on the round table and to present it to the Council at its forty-fifth session;
+13. Requests the President of the Human Rights Council or a representative thereof to participate as co-chair of the intersessional round table, calls upon the indigenous peoples participating to nominate a co-chair for the round table, and requests the co-chairs and the Office of the High Commissioner to prepare a summary report on the round table and to present it to the Council at its forty-eight session;